agraef/purr-data/index.md

 The easiest way to get up and running on **Mac** and **Windows** is to use one of the available binary packages and installers available from the Github [releases page](https://github.com/agraef/purr-data/releases).
 Generally you can just double-click these packages and go through the usual (platform-dependent) installation process.

-**Linux users:** On OBS we provide the **JGU packages** for a variety of Linux distributions including Arch and Debian/Ubuntu, see [below](#jgu-packages).
+**Linux users:** On OBS we provide the **JGU packages** for a variety of Linux distributions, see [below](#jgu-packages).
 If your Linux distro is not among any of these then sorry, you'll just have to bite the bullet and build Purr Data [from source](#building-from-source).
 (It's not that hard any more once you got all the required dependencies installed, but it may take a little while.)

 ### JGU Packages

-This is a collection of ready-made Linux packages for Arch Linux, openSUSE, and recent Debian, Raspbian and Ubuntu releases, maintained by the Johannes Gutenberg University (JGU) at the [OBS](https://build.opensuse.org/project/show/home:aggraef) (Open Build System).
+This is a collection of ready-made Linux packages for Arch Linux, Fedora, and recent Debian, Raspbian and Ubuntu releases, maintained by the Johannes Gutenberg University (JGU) at the [OBS](https://build.opensuse.org/project/show/home:aggraef:purr-data-jgu) (Open Build System).
 They offer the following advantages:

 - Support for a wide range of different Linux systems, including the latest Debian/Ubuntu versions.
 We generally support the two most recent stable (or long term support) releases, as well as current (or rolling) releases.

 - "Classic" Pd-l2ork and Purr Data can be installed alongside each other.

-- The packages are available through proper package repositories (click **[here](https://software.opensuse.org/download/package?package=purr-data&project=home%3Aaggraef)**) and thus can be installed and updated automatically through your distribution's standard package manager.
+- The packages are available through proper package repositories (click **[here](https://software.opensuse.org/download/package?package=purr-data&project=home%3Aaggraef%3Apurr-data-jgu)**) and thus can be installed and updated automatically through your distribution's standard package manager.
 Required dependencies will also be installed automatically.

-- The packages are updated more frequently (also between upstream releases) from the current git sources, if there are interesting new features or important bugfixes.
-Such pre-releases are usually made available in our [preview repositories](https://github.com/agraef/purr-data/wiki/Installation#experimental-and-preview-builds) (click **[here](https://software.opensuse.org//download.html?project=home%3Aaggraef%3Apurr-data-git&package=purr-data)**), and corresponding Mac and Windows packages can usually be found on the Github [releases page](https://github.com/agraef/purr-data/releases).
+- The packages are thoroughly tested, but are updated more frequently (also between upstream releases) from the current git sources, if there are interesting new features or important bugfixes.
+Corresponding Mac and Windows packages for such pre-releases can then usually be found on the Github [releases page](https://github.com/agraef/purr-data/releases).

 Please refer to the [Installation](https://github.com/agraef/purr-data/wiki/Installation#linux) wiki page for more information and detailed installation instructions.